sunny-chung/spring-starter-feign-coroutine/README.md

 ![GitHub](https://img.shields.io/github/license/sunny-chung/spring-starter-feign-coroutine)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.sunny-chung/spring-starter-feign-coroutine)

 NOTE: Since v0.4.0, the artifact groupId is changed to 'io.github.sunny-chung'.
+Also, [a dependency resolution rule is needed](#getting-started) to add to build.gradle.kts.

 This starter module serves as a temporary solution of using Spring Boot with Coroutine Feign, until Spring Cloud OpenFeign officially supports it.
 This module provides Spring Boot integration with the